wetransform-os/ProMCDA/README.md

 In MCDA context an *alternative* is one possible course of action available; an *indicator* is a paramater that describes the alternatives.

 The variability of the MCDA scores are caused by:
-- the uncertainty associated with the indicators;
+- the uncertainty associated with the indicators (--> robustness analysis);
-- the sensitivity of the algorithm to the different pairs of norm/agg functions;
+- the sensitivity of the algorithm to the different pairs of norm/agg functions (--> sensitivity analysis);
 - the randomness that can be associated to the weights.

+Here we define:
+- the sensitivity analysis as the one aimed at capturing the output score stability to the different initial modes;
+- the robustness analysis as the one aimed at capturing the effect of any changes in the inputs (their uncertainties) on the output scores.

-The tool can be used also as a simple MCDA ranking tool with no sensitivity analysis (see below for instructions).
+The tool can be used also as a simple MCDA ranking tool with no robustness/sensitivity analysis (see below for instructions).

 ### Input information needed in the configuration file